innerloop-ai/real-estate-showcase/README.md

-﻿# Real Estate Showcase - React Application
+﻿# PropertyPulse - React Application

 A React application that showcases real estate properties with a featured property tour video.